Cursive Translator: Convert Cursive Writing to Digital Text

 • Download as a PDF (great if you want to share the results with others)

-• You can also copy and paste directly the text directly from the page.
+• You can also copy and paste the text directly from the page.
 Look for the copy icon.

 You'll also see options to include the original document as a thumbnail in your Word or PDF export, paper sizes, and more.